JJimmyFlynn/Cookbook/pantheon/clear-cloudflare-quicksilver/README.md

   - More info on `pantheon.yml` found [here](https://pantheon.io/docs/pantheon-yml/)
 - Deploy through to the live environment and clear the cache!

-Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.

 ### Example `pantheon.yml` ###

 Here's an example of what your `pantheon.yml` would look like if this were the only Quicksilver operation you wanted to use: